CNC Machine: Definition, Types, Components, Working, Function, Applications, Advantages, and Disadvantages [PDF]

 - M 12: Clamp/Misc. on

 - M 48: Bypass feed rate override cancel

 - M 92: User-defined DOS call 3

 - M 95: User-defined DOS call 6

 So this is my complete explanation regarding CNC Machine Tool, I hope you liked this article, if you have any doubts feel free to post in the comment section, I will get back to you within 24hrs.

-John T. Parsons is the father of the CNC machine.
+Who is father of CNC machine?

 More Resources:NC Machine